Snow Photography Tips

 - Set camera to shoot in RAW – getting everything right in camera at the best of times is not always possible; add snowfall into the mix and things can get tricky!
 So, ensure you shoot in raw to allow you the greatest options to adjust WB, levels and exposure when editing your images.

-- Exposure compensation – as you are in aperture priority mode, you have less control of the exposure.
+- Use exposure compensation – as you are in aperture priority mode, you have less control of the exposure.
 So use exposure compensation for when you need to overexpose or underexpose – crucial for snow photography, as we’ll look at more below.

 - White balance – auto white balance can lead to very blue or very grey snow photography.
 Your camera doesn’t read the bright white scene properly, and thinks the world should be grey!
 If you want to set your WB manually, try it at about 6500k, then make small adjustments as necessary.
 You can also use the ‘flash’ setting on your WB presets, if you’d rather not set manual.